 But when it comes to stability, wireless internet doesn’t even come close to the reliability of plugging directly into the router.

-The only way to get consistent and reliable connection to the internet is through a wired connection, which is why you have to confirm that your venue gives you this accessibility.
+The only way to get a consistent and reliable connection to the internet is through a wired connection, which is why you have to confirm that your venue gives you this accessibility.

 Most hotels and venues should have an ethernet port in nearly every room, so it won’t drastically restrict the venues you can use.
-But when it comes to successfully delivering high quality content to your online audience without any dropouts, ethernet ports are an absolute must.
+But when it comes to successfully delivering high-quality content to your online audience without any dropouts, ethernet ports are an absolute must.

 If you must go wireless at certain points during your hybrid event, for instance, you might want to do a virtual walkthrough of your venue, then it will be key to know if there are any dead zones for WiFi in the venue.